andrewjbtw/archivematica-scripts/README.md

 2. Clone this repository.
 3. Create a directory named ".archivematica" in your user's home folder
 4. Copy the configuration template file named "am-user-config.json.template" to your ".archivematica" folder.
-5. Following the instructions in the configuration file, enter the required values and rename the file to am-user-config.json
+5. Following the instructions in the configuration file, enter the required configuration values and rename the file to am-user-config.json

-The configuration file should look look like this:
+The complete configuration file should take the following form:

 ```JSON
 {"am_username":"Archivematica username",